UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Both providers are owned by major parent corporations, with TXU operating under Vistra Corp. and Green Mountain operating under NRG Energy.

 Choosing an electricity provider in Texas often feels like navigating a maze of confusing terms, tiered rates, and marketing jargon.
 If you have narrowed your search down to the biggest names in the industry, you are likely looking at TXU Energy and Green Mountain Energy.
 Both companies have massive footprints in the deregulated Texas market, but they cater to slightly different priorities.
 While TXU Energy is often associated with long-standing reliability and “free nights” incentives, Green Mountain Energy has built its brand entirely around sustainability and wind power.
-In this guide, we break down the real costs, contract terms, and environmental impact of both providers so you can sign up with confidence.
+This comprehensive Texas electricity provider comparison breaks down the real costs, contract terms, and environmental impact of both providers so you can sign up with confidence.

 Visual comparison of TXU Energy's broad plans and app tools versus Green Mountain Energy's 100% renewable energy and solar buyback.